rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/Packer/build_azure.md

 * `azure_cos_deploy_args`: This the command that will be executed once the Vanilla image booted.
-In this stage it is expected that user sets a command to install the desired cOS or derivative image.
-By default it is set to `elemental reset` which will deploy the cOS image from the recovery partition.
+In this stage it is expected that user sets a command to install the desired Elemental or derivative image.
+By default it is set to `elemental reset` which will deploy the Elemental image from the recovery partition.
   To deploy custom derivatives something like `elemental reset --docker-image <my-derivative-img-ref>` should be sufficient.